 Over 30 students use the Nanophotonics Lab, including Stevens doctoral candidate and attoDRY1100 super user Kamran Shayan.
 Shayan trains new users on the instrument.
 He also uses it for his research on creating photonic devices by employing cavity quantum electrodynamics with doped single-walled carbon nanotubes.

 "In the future, we’re going to implement photonic devices on semiconductor chips in addition to electronic devices,"says Shayan, citing the fact that this technology will be able to better "realize advances in communication and computing technologies because photons have much faster speed and data transfer compared to electrons."
-Best of all, according to Shayan, experience in this lab gives users an understanding of optics, which is a a central part of physics.
+Best of all, according to Shayan, experience in this lab gives users an understanding of optics, which is a central part of physics.
 "Optics is a great skill for the future," he says, citing growing demand for talent in fields utilizing the skillset, including biomedical, bio-optic chemistry, electronics and mechanical engineering.

 Sustainable Research that Saves a Precious Resource